What Are Polycrystalline Solar Panels?

 You Need to Know

-• Polycrystalline solar panels are made by fusing multiple small pieces of silicon to create the solar cells.
+• Polycrystalline solar panels fuse multiple small silicon pieces into each solar cell.

-• Polycrystalline panels are less expensive than monocrystalline panels, but also less efficient and less durable.
+• Polycrystalline panels cost less than monocrystalline panels and deliver less efficiency and durability in exchange.

-• The best applications for polycrystalline panels are large-scale operations like solar farms, where space isn’t a concern.
+• Polycrystalline panels fit large-scale operations like solar farms, where roof space costs nothing.

 How polycrystalline panels are made from silicon fragments

-The photovoltaic (PV) cell layer in solar panels uses a silicon crystal to capture sunlight and convert it to electricity.
-In polycrystalline panels, the sheet is made by melting numerous smaller pieces of silicon together.
-That’s where “poly” comes from.
+The photovoltaic cells in a solar panel use silicon crystal to capture sunlight and convert it into electricity.
+Polycrystalline panels earn the "poly" by melting numerous smaller silicon pieces into one sheet instead of cutting cells from a single crystal.

 Polycrystalline panel performance and energy output explained

-• Efficiency: Polycrystalline panels have an average solar efficiency of 13% to 16%.
-This is lower than monocrystalline panels but higher than some other types.
+• Efficiency: Polycrystalline panels average 13 to 16 percent solar efficiency, below monocrystalline panels but above some other types.

-• Temperature resilience: Solar panel performance degrades under high heat conditions for all types of panels.
-However, polycrystalline panels are more susceptible to heat impact than some other types of solar panels.
+• Temperature resilience: High heat degrades every panel's output, and polycrystalline panels lose more to heat than some other types of solar panels.

 Monocrystalline vs polycrystalline panels